Homodoxy is a traditional press that publishes literary and theological gay/queer/trans texts.

-Homodoxy is a small press that publishes literary and theological gay/queer texts.
 Its books are unburdened by imprimaturs, tenure committees, and heterosexist ideas of decency and respectability.
-We publish books worth burning.

-With eclectically Christian roots, Homodoxy is open to writers from any faith or religion, and those whose encounters with Spirit are otherwise unclassifiable.
+An outgrowth of publisher Samuel Ernest’s own eclectically Christian roots and gay desires, Homodoxy is open to writers from any faith or religion, and those whose encounters with Spirit are otherwise unclassifiable.

 Catalogue